When it comes to event planning, the talent you choose to represent you is your secret weapon.

 1. Establish Your Event Goals and Objectives

-Before selecting the talent for your event, it’s crucial to define your event goals (usually specific and measurable) and objectives (the strategies to help you reach your goals).
+Before selecting talent for your event, it’s crucial to define your event goals (typically specific and measurable) and objectives (the strategies to achieve those goals).

-Knowing your event goals and objectives will not only help inform the decisions around planning your event but will also allow you to define which objectives your talent can achieve and how they should go about achieving them.
+Knowing your event goals and objectives will not only inform decisions about planning your event but also help you define which objectives your talent can achieve and how they should achieve them.

 2. Identify What Type of Talent You Require

-Consider what type of talent will align with your event’s objectives and foster the most engagement between attendees and your brand.
+Consider which talent type best aligns with your event’s objectives and fosters the most engagement between attendees and your brand.

 - Want to make your brand feel more genuine or increase connections between attendees and your business?
 Consider hiring individuals who have a real interest in your product or are consumers in your industry.
 Genuine passion is infectious and hard to fake!